IRSN/DiceView/README.md

 Installation
 ------------

-You can install the latest version of the code using the `devtools` R package.
+You can install the latest version of the package using the `remotes` R package.

 ```
-# Install devtools, if you haven't already.
-install.packages("devtools")

-library(devtools)
-install_github("IRSN/DiceView")
+install.packages('remotes')
+remotes::install_github("IRSN/DiceView")
 ```

 ![Analytics](https://ga-beacon.appspot.com/UA-109580-20/DiceView)